-The number of sectors per track for the WD177Aare from 1 to 240.
-The number of tracks for the WD177X-00 are 0 to 240.
+The number of sectors per track for the WD1772 range from 1 to 240.
+The number of tracks for the WD1772 range 0 to 240.

 GENERAL DISK WRITE OPERATION

 When writing on the diskette the WG output is activated, allowing current to flow into the Read/Write head.
 As a precaution to erroneous writing the first data byte is loaded into the Data Register in response to a Data Request from the device before the WG is activated.